momentum-morehouse/immersive-curriculum/w5-frontend/assignments/d2--react-freeshelf/README.md

 Note that you will need to handle cases where not all the data is available.
 In these cases, make sure your UI design can accommodate missing or problematic data and/or supply placeholder images or text so that your page won't look broken without it.

 On day one, you can hard code your data while you get your components working.
-One day two, you should be retrieving data using AJAX.
+On day two, you should be retrieving data using AJAX.
 You can use [JSON Server](https://github.com/typicode/json-server) to GET and POST data.

 <!-- TODO: Needs wireframe -->